ralphkjones/CucumberSikuliSlides/README.md

 *Add all the jars, yes all of them.*
 *You should be good to go now.
 If not, you might need to read the next section.*

-# feature an and pptx path:
+# feature and pptx path:

 src\test\resources\googleSearch